CodeTanzania/emis/CONTRIBUTING.md

 ## Code of Conduct

-EMIS project has a [Code of Conduct](https://github.com/CodeTanzania/emis/blob/develop/CODE_OF_CONDUCT.md) to which all contributors must adhere.
+EMIS project has adopted a Code of Conduct that we expect project participants to adhere to.
+Please read [the full text](https://github.com/CodeTanzania/emis/blob/develop/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Open Development